AllanWang/DST-Mods/Development.md

 Given that the DST source code and other examples are all in Lua, I would recommend you stick with it if you are new to all language options.
 You can see some quick samples via [learn x in y minutes](https://learnxinyminutes.com/docs/lua/).

 Klei also has a `.tex` file format for textures.
-It is hard to find info about this without seeing LaTeX, but here are some sample tools:
+It is hard to find info about this without seeing LaTeX, but here are some tools:

 * [ztools](https://gitlab.com/Zarklord/ztools) (Cross platform)
 * [ktool](https://github.com/nsimplex/ktools) (Cross platform)